timescale/docs/cloud/service-operations/replicas.md

 remains the primary.

 ### Multi-AZ
-Timescale Cloud replicas are created in a different availability zone (AZ) than the primary by default.
-Doing so provides additional availability for Timescale Cloud services with replicas, as it protects against entire AZ outages.
-If a primary is in an AZ that experiences an outage, the service will simply fail over to the replica.
+By default, Timescale Cloud replicas are created in a different availability zone (AZ) than the primary.
+This provides additional availability for Timescale Cloud services with replicas, as it protects against entire AZ outages.
+If a primary is in an AZ that experiences an outage, the service can easily fail over to the replica.

 ## Create a database replica